HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

   height=604
 ) }}

 Do you need all of this metadata?
-That depends on your needs.
-But if these needs are about showing title, description, and image, you don't seem to need nearly as much.
+That depends on your requirements.
+But if these requirements are about showing title, description, and image, you don't seem to need nearly as much.
 You may be able to do with `twitter:card`, `og:title`, `og:description` (hooked up to standard `description` metadata), and `og:image`.
 The author and many others have described options for <a hreflang="en" href="https://meiert.com/en/blog/minimal-social-markup/">minimal social markup</a>.

 ## Conclusion